stratosphere/stratosphere.github.io/docs/0.5/index.markdown

 <br/><br/><br/><br/><br/>
 ##### Create cluster and reuse it
-* Click create cluster to start the amazon instances and install stratosphere on them.
+* Click create cluster to start the Amazon instances and install Stratosphere on them.
-* It will take some time until stratosphere is started, the completed installation step will indicate that strosphere is running.
+* It will take some time until Stratosphere is started, the completed installation step will indicate that Stratosphere is running.

 [<img src='img/StepCompleted.png' style='width: 100%;' title='Running stratosphere'/>](img/StepCompleted.png)
 * The settings can be copied by cloning this cluster.
-Hence this cluster can be reused as a templated for a configured and running startosphere cluster.
+Hence this cluster can be reused as a templated for a configured and running Stratosphere cluster.

 <br/><br/><br/><br/><br/>
 #### Troubleshoot - What to do when something went wrong?: